franckmaurin/wp-charbon/README.md

 npm start

 ```
-Note: after the WP install, don't forget to activate your theme and edit the location of wordpress (add '/wp') in the admin.
+Note: after the WP install, don't forget to activate your theme and edit "Site Address (URL)" (remove "/wp") in the admin.

 ## Theme Features
 ### Easy management of data model